-In light of the global spread of the ongoing COVID-19 pandemic in the first half of 2020, we have implemented business continuity measures designed to address and mitigate the impact of the COVID-19 pandemic on our employees, our business, including our clinical trials, supply chains and third-party providers.
+In light of the ongoing COVID-19 pandemic, we have implemented business continuity measures designed to address and mitigate the impact of the COVID-19 pandemic on our employees, our business, including our clinical trials, supply chains and third-party providers.
 We continue to closely monitor the COVID-19 pandemic as we evolve our business continuity plans and response strategy.
 In March 2020, the Governor of Massachusetts ordered all individuals living in the Commonwealth of Massachusetts to stay at their place of residence for an indefinite period of time (subject to certain exceptions to facilitate authorized necessary activities) to mitigate the impact of the COVID-19 pandemic.
-As a result, our workforce transitioned to working remotely and we continued to work remotely through June 30, 2020, even as governmental restrictions have started to relax.
-We are currently preparing plans to open our new office in Allston in the fourth quarter of 2020 and anticipate allowing employees to return to the office once that facility opens.
-Our return-to-work plan will be a phased approach that is principles-based and local in design, with a focus on patient continuity, employee safety and optimal work environment.
+As a result, our workforce transitioned to working remotely.
+Following easing of governmental restrictions, in the fourth quarter of 2020, we opened our new office in Boston, Massachusetts under a return-to-work plan with a limited phased approach that is principles-based, local in design, with a focus on employee safety and optimal work environment, and we expect to invite all employees who have been vaccinated back to the office in the third quarter of 2021.
 While we are experiencing limited financial impacts at this time, given the global economic slowdown, the overall disruption of global healthcare systems and the other risks and uncertainties associated with the pandemic, our business, financial condition, results of operations and growth prospects could be materially adversely affected.